 5+ Best Artist Interview Questions & Answers

 We’ve compiled the best artist interview questions and answers for your upcoming interview.
 Being a professional artist is still in view for many people.
-While you might not be hearing about how many artists are making it mainstream, there are still many jobs that you can do in the art industry.
+While you might not hear about how many artists are making it mainstream, there are still many jobs that you can do in the art industry.
 For example, you could work with a collector.
-You could work with an arts journalist.
+You could work with an arts' journalist.
 Or you could work with a gallery.
 All of these things are professional jobs that will put your art history and your knowledge or skill set of art to work.

 Preparing for an artist interview is not unlike most interviews.
-You want to be sure that you have a firm knowledge of the company you are applying to and be sure you ask as many qualifying questions regarding the position as possible.
-From there you’ll be able to more accurately discuss what role you might be able to have with the company in an active interview.
+You want to be sure that you have a firm knowledge of the company you are applying to, and be sure you ask as many qualifying questions regarding the position as possible.
+From there, you’ll be able to more accurately discuss what role you might be able to have with the company in an active interview.

 Artist Interview Questions & Answers

 Art is a form of expression.
 It allows the human mind and heart to express something that maybe words cannot.
 Sometimes they are words.
 But in many forms, they’re time capsules of a given period in that person's life and moment.
 Capturing that moment, that emotion, that feeling, is art.

 2. What’s the most valuable piece of art to you?

 For me it would be Monet’s work.
 Or maybe the Mona Lisa.
 Because its become nearly impossible for modern artists to reproduce it.
 That means its value is beyond human understanding.
 And that’s quite cool to me as an individual.

 3. What is impressionism?